 All the control buttons rest across the top of the speaker.
 While most are pretty straightforward, the multi-function button can do a few different things, as its name implies.
 It’s context-dependent, so it’s hard to list every possible use.
 You’ll use it during setup, for example, and during some configuration steps.

-Alexa is your only smart assistant option, so if you want to use another one, you’re out of luck.
+Alexa is your only smart assistant option, so if you want to use Google Assistant or another one, you’re out of luck.
 This also results in a strange hiccup.
 The Bowers & Wilkins Music app supports a few streaming services, but Alexa only has direct control of Amazon Music.
 The assistant can still raise and lower volume, but it will only skip tracks and pause/play content from Amazon Music.
 If you’re using another streaming service, it’s a bit of a bummer.
 However, you can ask it to enter Bluetooth pairing mode, for example.
 Overall, there’s a strange blend of what you can control via voice commands and what you cannot.

 Much like other speakers that connect via Wi-Fi and Bluetooth, the Zeppelin won’t always stream content from your phone through the speaker, nor will it always respond to your device’s volume or content controls over Wi-Fi.
 In other words, you need to stream from an app that the Zeppelin supports to ensure Wi-Fi playback.
 If you begin streaming video from the YouTube app, audio will play through your phone rather than the Zeppelin, unless you opt for a Bluetooth connection.